tulaycorp/STASIS-back/DEPLOYMENT.md

 ## Prerequisites

 - Digital Ocean Droplet with Ubuntu 20.04+ or similar Linux distribution
-- Docker and Docker Compose installed
+- Root or sudo access
 - Domain `api.stasis-edu.tech` pointing to your server IP
 - At least 2GB RAM and 1 CPU core recommended